mroam/chordlifter/README.md

 # Things to decide:
 * if {Am Bm} are in one bracket enclosure, is that one "chord" or two???
 * is "never {G}gonna" acceptable or better/worse than "never {G} gonna"??
+* should we always make sure output has at least one space between all "lyric" and "chord" things?
+*
 ------

 # Ah-hah!
 Learning by doing...